shaneholloman/uvi/docs/features/cookiecutter-examples.md

+# Cookiecutter Examples

-# Practical Cookiecutter Usage Examples
+Practical Cookiecutter Usage Examples

 This document provides practical examples of using Cookiecutter directly with UVI, demonstrating the flexibility discussed in [Direct Cookiecutter Usage](direct-cookiecutter.md).